Nanaai01/SIEM-INTERNSHIP-PHASE-1/README.md

 Each use case simulates an attack scenario and includes detection logic, writeups, and screenshots to help you understand how to monitor and respond to security events.

 Tools & Environment

--VMware (Hypervisor)
+- VMware (Hypervisor)

 - Kali Linux (Simulation of Attacks)